The White Lotus Finally Reveals Who Left Paradise in a Coffin - E! Online

 So began the nightmare that would end with Armond stabbed in the hotel bathtub.

 They say the best endings are surprising but inevitable, and this one definitely fits the bill.
-As Murray explains to E!
+As Bartlett explains to E!
 News in an exclusive interview, by the end of the Pattons' hotel stay, Armond has "completely backed himself into a corner in a lot of ways."

 On its best days, the hospitality industry can be relentlessly brutal, but factor in an unexpected birth, a robbery and one drug-fueled sex act, and it's not hard to see why Armond embarked on this "suicide mission," as Bartlett calls it.
 "He doesn't have a lot of options left."